 How do I add or change the beneficiary for my Life Insurance policies?
 Log in to Oracle Self Service, go to Benefits.
 If you wish to add a new contact who will become a beneficiary, choose My Dependents and Beneficiaries, click the add button and complete information.
-To assign a contact to beneficiary, go to My Benefits, choose FMOLHS Benefits Program, go to Life Insurance, and designate Beneficiary.
+To assign a contact to beneficiary, go to My Benefits, choose Report a Life Event and select the respective Life Event to add beneficiaries to enrollment.